-In September 2010, Gather The Fragments Bible Institute opened it's doors to those wishing to learn the Word of God.
-Many of our initial students fell away as they learned the practical application of Ecclesiastes 12:2 which says, Much study is a weariness of the flesh.
+In September 2010, Gather The Fragments Bible Institute opened its doors to those desiring to learn the Word of God.
+Many of our initial students fell away as they learned the practical application of Ecclesiastes 12:2 which says, “Much study is a weariness of the flesh.”
 On June 25, 2014 we graduated four hard-working, dedicated students.
-We currently have five students enrolled for classes.

-Revelation 3:2 tells us to Be watchful, and strengthen the things which remain, that are ready to die.
-In accordance with this admonition, Gather The Fragment Bible Mission has developed a circuit of Partnering Churches throughout Sierra Leone for the purpose of strengthening and encouraging our struggling brethren who are not equipped to withstand the mounting pressure from Islam.
-Following the military model of exportable training we take the school to the students.
-This gives the added advantage of training the men on their home turf as well as affording time for evangelism within their own villages, towns and cities.
-We continue to add churches, both rural and urban, to our circuit.
-Students and graduates from GTF Institute assist with this work giving them valuable experience and the opportunity to be a blessing and encouragement to their African brothers in Christ.
+Revelation 3:2 tells us to "Be watchful, and strengthen the things which remain, that are ready to die.”
+In accordance with this admonition, Gather The Fragment Bible Mission has developed a circuit of Partner Churches throughout Sierra Leone for the purpose of strengthening and encouraging our struggling brethren who are not equipped to withstand the mounting pressure from Islam.
+Following the military model of “exportable training” we take the school to the students.
+This gives the added advantage of training these men and women on their home turf as well as affording time for evangelism within their own villages, towns and cities.
+We are continually adding churches, both rural and urban, to our ever expanding circuit.
+Students and graduates from GTF Institute, as well as members of The Bible Mission Church assist with this work giving them valuable experience, and affording them the opportunity to be a blessing and encouragement to their African brothers and sisters in Christ.

 The Bible Mission Church

 As a missionary-teacher, one of my responsibilities is to help my students recognize their gifts from God, and then provide opportunity for those gifts to be developed, guiding my students as they grow.
 Whether it’s teaching Sunday school lessons for children or adults, preaching, song leading, visitation, or traveling the dry-season evangelism circuit, The Bible Mission Church provides many venues for the institute students as well as church members to truly grow in their faith.